nxskok/pasias/docs/24-pcfa.md

-For this, we need the factor scores obtained in part (<a href="#part:score">here</a>).\endnote{There are two types of scores here: a person's scores on the psychological test, 1 through 5, and their factor scores, which are decimal numbers centred at zero.
+For this, we need the factor scores obtained in part (<a href="#part:score">here</a>).
+\marginnote{There are two types of scores here:        a person's scores on the psychological test, 1 through 5, and        their factor scores, which are decimal numbers centred at        zero.
 Try not to get these confused.}
 I'm thinking that I will create a data frame with the original data (with the missing values removed) and the factor scores together, and then look in there.
 This will have a